apache/mxnet/README.md

   - They do not need to link, but need to pass compile
 * Minimize dependency, if possible only depend on dmlc-core
 * Macro Guard CXX11 code by
-  - Use c++11 for threading
+  - Try to make interface compile when c++11 was not avaialable(but with some functionalities pieces missing)
 ```c++
 #include <dmlc/base.h>
 #if DMLC_USE_CXX11
   // c++11 code here
 #endif
 ```
-  - Try to make interface compile when c++11 was not avaialable